ministryofjustice/operations-engineering-kpi-dashboard-poc/README.md

 - UI
   - [Dash and Plotly](https://dash.plotly.com/tutorial) - for creating dashboards from data with no JavaScript 😱
     - [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html) - for reading in data from CSV, JSON, SQL etc. and converting it into a readable format by Dash/Plotly 🐼
+  - [Grafana](https://grafana.com/) - for creating dashboards from data 📊
-- Database
+- Data Sources
   - [PostgresDB](https://www.postgresql.org/) - for storing data (that can be auto-populated by systems when/if this goes live 🙈)
+  - CSV files - example CSV files stored in [example-data](./example-data/) though the application reads from [./data](./data) 💿

 ## 👾 Development